-- 1. A 54-year-old woman has a breast biopsy.
-Which of the following pathologists will look at and diagnose the biopsy?
+- 1. A 54-year-old woman detects a lump in her breast during a routine self-examination.
+A piece of the lump is removed during a biopsy procedure.
+Which of the following pathologists will look at the tissue microscopically and provide a diagnosis?

 - A. Surgical pathologist

 - B. Cytopathologist

 - C. Clinical pathologist

 - D. Research pathologist

 - E. Microbiologist

 - 2. The three categories of endogenous causes of disease are

-- A. microbiologic, immunologic, metabolic.
+- A. microbiologic, immunologic, and metabolic.

-- B. physical, vascular, metabolic.
+- B. physical, vascular, and metabolic.

-- C. metabolic, immunologic, vascular.
+- C. metabolic, immunologic, and vascular.

-- D. chemical, microbiologic, vascular.
+- D. chemical, microbiologic, and vascular.

-- 3. An ulcerating sore on a person's skin is
+- 3. A 34-year-old man has an ulcer ("sore") on the skin of his ankle.
+The man is a new patient at the clinic.
+Without knowing anything more about the man's medical history, including possible predisposing conditions, and before you've ordered any clinical tests (such as microbiology or radiology), the best way to describe this ulcer is

 - A. an infection.

 - B. a lesion.

 - C. a functional change.

 - D. a complication.

 - 4. A 55-year-old man complains to his physician of extreme tiredness.
-This is an example of

-- A. a symptom.

-- B. a sign.

-- C. a manifestation.

-- D. a complication.

-- 5. Which of the following is the basic philosophical tenet of allopathic medicine?

-- A. Disease is caused by external agents that leave visible traces on organs and tissues.

-- B. Disease is caused by deranged structure and/ or function of tissues, cells, or molecules.

-- C. Diseases cause visible changes in tissues and organs.

-- D. Diseases are caused by structural changes in genes that result in functional changes in tissues.

-- E. Diseases can be diagnosed by the scientific method.
+This is an example of - A. a symptom. - B. a sign. - C. a manifestation. - D. a complication. - 5.
+Which of the following is the basic philosophical tenet of allopathic medicine? - A. Disease is caused by external agents that leave visible traces on organs and tissues. - B. Disease is caused by deranged structure and/or function of tissues, cells, or molecules. - C. Diseases cause visible changes in tissues and organs. - D. Diseases are caused by structural changes in genes that result in functional changes in tissues. - E. Diseases can be diagnosed by the scientific method. - 6.
+Which of the following is not a manifestation of disease? - A. Ultrasonographic evidence of abnormal heart chambers in a fetus - B. Fever, leukocytosis, and abdominal pain in a child with appendicitis - C. A history of breast cancer in a close family member - D. A skin ulcer in a patient with diabetes - E. A feeling of shortness of breath and abnormal lung sounds in a patient with pneumonia